A Message To You Rudy

 Go and have a glass of water and mop your hairline while you're there, please.

-Also, not sure if you saw the whole press conference, but the lawyer lawyer who was on before Giuliani, I'm assuming she's a part of their elite strike force team, is talking about, she's talking about how communism is tearing down the American voter system, blah, blah, blah, blah.
+Also, not sure if you saw the whole press conference, but the law lawyer who was on before Giuliani, I'm assuming she's a part of their elite strike force team, is talking about, she's talking about how communism is tearing down the American voter system, blah, blah, blah, blah.

 Anyway, she looks like Carol Baskin from Tiger King, and that's all I want to say on the matter.

 He's back.
+He's back.

 He featured quite prominently in the early years of the bugle before doing the decent thing and dying in 2013.
+But not before he had won the 2020 U.S.

 election for Joe Biden, it turns out.

-Because according to Giuliani and Sidney Powell, there were voting systems, and I'm quoting directly here, the Dominion voting systems, the SmartMatic technology software and the software that goes into other computerized voting systems here.
+Because according to Giuliani and Sidney Powell, there were voting systems, and I'm quoting directly here, the Dominion voting systems, the SmartMatic technology software, and the software that goes into other computerized voting systems here.

-These are the words of Sidney Powell, not just Dominion, were created in Venezuela at the direction of Hugo Chavez to make sure he never lost an election after one constitutional referendum came out of the way.
+These are the words of Sidney Powell, not just Dominion, were created in Venezuela at the direction of Hugo Chavez to make sure he never lost an election after one constitutional referendum came out the way he did not want it to come out.

 Now, let us emphasise that what Sidney Powell said is partly true.
+It's true up to the words were created.

-SmartMatic was founded by Venezuelan entrepreneurs based in the USA who have been critical of the Venezuelan regime and the companies are competitors with no corporate links.
+I mean, Dominion has no links to Venezuela.
+SmartMatic was founded by Venezuelan entrepreneurs based in the USA who have been critical of the Venezuelan regime.

-I mean in terms of all the
+And the companies are competitors with no corporate links.
+I mean, in terms of all the

-lunatic conspiracies that we've we've enjoyed, if indeed that is the right word, which it which it isn't recently, I mean this is this is spectacular.
+enjoyed, if indeed that is the right word, which it isn't recently, I mean, this this is spectacular.
+They're getting, it's almost artistically created.

+I don't think most conspiracy theorists would have even seen.
 They're like kind of Spanish midfielders picking out passes that English players don't even see are on.

 Grab your berets, everyone.